TommasoVandermeer/Hospitalbot-Path-Planning/README.md

 ![hospitalbot-gif](.images/hospitalbot.gif)

 The robot employed is a Pioneer 3AT with 4-wheel differential drive and a 180° laser for obstacle detection.
 The LIDAR collects 61 distance measurements that can range from 0.08 to 10 meters.

 This repository includes the following elements:
 * The 3D simulation environment of the hospital with the robot.
 * A working Gym environment to train RL agents for the motion planning problem.
 * Trained agents capable of reaching short and long distance targets inside the hospital environment while avoiding obstacles more than 80% of the time.

 The application should be considered as a practical example for training reinforcement learning models using the open-source software previously mentioned.
-This is my first project with ROS2, the code is most likely not perfect, but it worked for my purpose.
+It is my first project with ROS2, the code is most likely not perfect, but it worked for my purpose.

 ## Current status
 As this project was developed only for my Master's degree thesis, do not expect many updates over time.
 I published my work in the hope that I could help someone like me who is starting from scratch with ROS2 applications.